 Google’s 99 Problems

-The perception of Google might be as of a benevolent force in a world full of malevolence to a majority of its users, but over the past few years the problems have been mounting up at the doors of the Googleplex.
-There has been a laundry list of ongoing legal problems, there has been an employee walkout to protest sexual assault allegations by top executives, and for its continued work as a military contractor.
+The perception of Google might be as of a benevolent force in a world full of malevolence to most of its users, but over the past few years the problems have been mounting up at the doors of the Googleplex.
+There has been a long list of ongoing legal problems, there has been an employee walkout to protest sexual assault allegations by top executives, and for its continued work as a military contractor.
 CEO Sundar Pichai appeared before Congress in December to answer lawmakers’ questions about data privacy and company censorship.
-There has also been a recent dust up with Apple over a violation of Apple App Store policy.

 With all these problems on the surface, it would be difficult to assume that Google, or its parent company, Alphabet, Inc. would be raking in dough.
-That is exactly what has happened.
+We know better than that, and that is exactly what has happened.
 Google took in an astounding $39.3 billion in the fourth quarter of 2018.
-With every dollar they take in, they take in so much more data.
-In fact, over the past week, the scrutiny over privacy problems led Google to make the claim that changing their privacy policies--something they will most likely be expected to do--could hurt their company earnings and hinder their ability to create revenue.
+With every dollar they take in, they take in more data.
+In fact, over the past week, the scrutiny over privacy problems led Google to make the claim that changing their privacy policies, something they will most likely be expected to do, could hurt their company earnings and hinder their ability to create revenue.

 Like many of the most utilized services, Google, which owns the Android mobile operating system that powers over 81 percent of all smartphones in the world, tracks data down to an individual level.
 They contend that they do this to be able to improve their services.
-The more they know about an individual, the more they know about demographics, and about society as a whole.
-This gives them the best opportunity to develop, build, and bring to market products and services in line with what people want.
+Having all of this data gives them the best opportunity to develop, build, and bring to market products and services in line with what people want.

 Google has its hands in lots of pies, but its most lucrative, by far, is advertising.
 In fact, in 2017 Google made $110 billion in profits, $95.4 billion of which came from advertising.
-In order to be the best they can be at advertising, they need information about consumers (and would-be advertisers).
+To be the best, they need information about consumers (and would-be advertisers).